samdwilcox/MoneyManager/README.md

 MONEYMANAGER

 LOGINS:
-  username:      password:
-  admin          admin
-  Sam            password
+username/password: admin|admin
+username/password: Sam|password

 MoneyManager is a basic finance manager app, allowing the user to enter expenses/incomes and to calculate their income tax from their annual salary.